mortendk/saga11/README.md

 Saga eleven - A Static Website builder powered by 11ty and netlifycms

+## 14.june 23 : The next version (beta 0.8) will shift to liquid instead of nunjucks
+I got frustrated with the lack of includes and images - so when 0.8 gets out here over the summer its gonna be in liquid follow along in the liquid branch

 # HTML + MarkDown = 💜

 ## ⚠️ This is Beta software